Kitchen Food Storage Tips

 Kitchen Food Storage Tips in the Refrigerator

 Essentially, no food benefits from storage.
 You want to eat everything as fresh as you can.
-Since we can't all tromp out to the garden to harvest produce for each meal, here are some guidelines for helping your fridge function at its best.
+Since we can't all tromp out to the garden to harvest produce for every meal, here are some guidelines to help your fridge run at its best.

-- Some parts of your refrigerator are colder than others.
-The meat compartment at the bottom is designed to store meat, so put meat there.
+• Some parts of your refrigerator are colder than others.
+The bottom meat compartment is designed to store meat, so put meat there.
 Not only is this the coldest area, but if a package leaks, it won't contaminate other foods.

-- Don't put hot food in the refrigerator.
-Bring it to room temperature before refrigerating it, as hot food can cause refrigerator temperatures to drop.
+• Don't put hot food in the refrigerator.
+Bring it to room temperature before refrigerating, as hot food can cause the refrigerator temperature to drop.

-- Cover foods tightly.
-Leave meats in their original packaging to prevent spreading bacteria.
+• Cover foods tightly.
+Leave meats in their original packaging to prevent the spread of bacteria.

 Frozen Food Storage